theislab/kBET/README.md

 ### Plot *kBET*'s rejection rate

-By default (`plot=TRUE`), *kBET* returns a boxplot of observed and expected rejection rates for a data set.
+By default (`plot = TRUE`), *kBET* returns a boxplot of observed and expected rejection rates for a data set.
 You might want to turn off the display of these plots and create them elsewhere. *kBET* returns all information that is needed in the `stats` part of the results.

 ``` R
 library(ggplot2)